SamuRoj/LangChainLLM/README.md

 ## Using Language models

-- Now we will use the language model of OpenAI, but first, we need to install it by running the following command, then enter the API key of OpenAI when the input is prompted
+- Now we will use the language model of OpenAI, but first, we need to install it by running the following command, then enter the API key of OpenAI when the input is prompted and choose the model that will be used, in this example gpt-4o-mini is being used.

 ```
 pip install -qU "langchain[openai]"